About our strategy

-We are aware that the biggest challenges facing the world cannot be addressed by one company alone.
-We are changing ourselves as a business, but we also want to help transform the system in which business is done.
-We’ll do this by acting as catalysts for change more broadly – as conveners to facilitate progressive discussion and bring others together, and as collaborators in partnerships to deliver positive business, social and environmental impact at scale.
+We know that the biggest challenges facing the world cannot be addressed by one company alone.
+We are changing ourselves as a business.
+But we also want to help transform the system in which business is done.
+We’ll do this by acting as agents for change more broadly – by bringing others together for progressive discussions, and by working in partnerships that deliver positive business, social and environmental impact at scale.

-We aim to use our scale and influence to help bring about transformational change in four areas where we can make the biggest difference and which represent the biggest market opportunities for us:
+We aim to use our scale and influence to help bring about transformational change in the areas where we can make the biggest difference, and which represent the biggest market opportunities for us.

-Our multi-stakeholder approach enables us to understand the challenges preventing society and our ecosystems from thriving, and helps us find ways to begin addressing them.
-We engage shareholders, governments, NGOs and civil society organisations, and shape the business landscape through advocacy.
-By leveraging partnerships, blended (public/private) finance, digital and new business models, we believe transformational change is possible.
+By adopting a multi-stakeholder approach, we're better able to understand the challenges preventing society and ecosystems from thriving, and to find ways to begin addressing them.
+We engage shareholders, governments, NGOs and civil society organisations, and we aim to shape the business landscape through advocacy.
+We see a range of opportunities to achieve transformational change, including through partnerships, blended (public/private) finance, financial inclusion at scale, and digital and new business models.

 Our Plan and the Sustainable Development Goals

-One way in which we are using partnerships to deliver change at scale is through the Sustainable Development Goals (SDGs).
-They are fundamental to future economic and business growth.
+One way in which we are delivering change at scale is through the UN's Sustainable Development Goals (SDGs).
+They are fundamental to future economic growth and are an enormous business opportunity.
 The Business & Sustainable Development Commission, co-founded by Unilever, concluded that successful delivery of the SDGs will create market opportunities of at least $12 trillion a year.

 We are working across many of the SDGs through the USLP.
-In doing so, we are unlocking new markets and investing in brands with purpose and innovation.
-The interdependence and mutuality of the goals ensures that progress against one, leads to progress against others.
-Find out about our approach to SDGs and how we are taking action on the them, throughout our Sustainable Living Report.
+In doing so, we are unlocking new markets, and investing in brands with purpose and innovation.
+Find out about our approach to SDGs, and how we are taking action on them, throughout our Sustainable Living Report.